junwai/Game/Game Rules.md

 - 5| Gleization: Increase your units' Armor by their missing Health until the beginning of your next turn.
 Special.
 - 6| Fissure: Create temporary obstacles for each space your Commons move through using Movement points.
 These temporary Obstacles are removed at the beginning of your next turn.
 Passive
 - 7| Demolish: Apply blocked movement damage to non-permanent Obstacles.
 Passive
 - 8| Terraform: Create an Obstacle or move an existing Obstacle up to X spaces, where X is Attunement.
-You may also cast Quake on Obstacles.
+You may also cast Kinetic Impulse on any Obstacles.
 Special
 - 9| Shockwave: Choose a space as the center of the ability.
 At the end of the the next 3 turns, move units at T range X spaces away, where T is the number of turns since the ability was used, and X is Attunement.
 Direction is chosen by owner of moved unit.
 Special
 - 10| Gigalith: Your Commons take up 2x2 spaces instead of 1 space.
 If your Commons cause blocked movement damage to another unit, increase the damage by your Common's Armor.
 When combined with Fissure, choose only one space per Movement to add a temporary Obstacle.
 Passive